directus-labs/guest-authoring/next-auth-with-directus/index.md

 }
 ```

-The `page.tsx` components checks if there's a token present in the `reset-password`url and if it's present it displays the `ResetPasswordPage` else it redirects the user to the login page.
+The `page.tsx` components checks if a token is present in the `reset-password`url; if it is present, it displays the `ResetPasswordPage`.
+Otherwise, it redirects the user to the login page.

 ## Summary

-That's a wrap, in this article you've successfully built an authentication system with password reset functionality using, `Nextjs`, `Next Auth` and `Directus`.
+That's a wrap 🥳; in this article, you've successfully built an authentication system with password reset functionality using `Nextjs`, `NextAuth`, and `Directus`.
-This is just a glimpse of what Directus can be implement
+This is just a glimpse of what you can implement with Directus
-Directus runs fully as a backend service meaning you can complex backend services that will serve your frontend application with any backend of your choice
+Directus runs entirely as a backend service, meaning you can build complex backend services that will serve your frontend application with any database of your choice

-Some possible steps you can consider
+Some possible steps you can consider to improve this application:

-- Improving the functionality of the authentication system to accept OAuth providers like `Google`, `Twitter`, et.c
+- Improving the functionality of the authentication system to accept OAuth providers like `Google`, `Twitter`, et. c
-- Improving error handling to properly show the right errors to your users
+- Improving error handling to show the correct errors to your users properly
 - Add a
 - Create new `Item` models that your `Customers` can use to create their data from your frontend application

 The complete code for this tutorial can be found [here](https://github.com/0xJamin/next-auth-directus)

-## References